Knuffislayers/Dayz-Trader-Positions/Traderdeco/readme.md

 The Folder "Traderobjects" goes in to the Sakhal mission Folder.
-Merge mapgrouppos.xml and cfggameplay.json to your own Files in mission Folder.
+Merge mapgrouppos.xml and cfggameplay.json with your own Files in mission Folder.